jinwuxia/2020possibledepdata/README.md

 This file illustrates the dependency extraction results, comparing ASE method (see (D(ase)) vs. the updated method (see D(ase+stub)).

+# Tool
+You can use [ENRE](https://github.com/jinwuxia/ENRE) to collect possible dependencies.

 # Reference

 You can reference the following papers if you use this dataset and our ENRE tool, or feel interested in knowing more.